dotnet/AspNetCore.Docs/mvc/tutorials/mvc-with-entity-framework.rst

 #.
 The app displays a confirmation page.
 #.
 The confirmation page is a form.
 Submitting the form (via HTTP POST) does the actual deletion.

+You don't want the "Delete" link itself to delete the item.
 Performing a delete operation in response to a GET request creates a security risk.
 For more information, see `ASP.NET MVC Tip #46 — Don't use Delete Links because they create Security Holes <http://stephenwalther.com/archive/2009/01/21/asp-net-mvc-tip-46-ndash-donrsquot-use-delete-links-because>`_ on Stephen Walther's blog.

 Wrapping up
 -----------

 The sample app has equivalent pages for authors.
 However, they don't contain any new concepts, so I won’t show them in the tutorial.
 You can browse the source code on `GitHub <https://github.com/aspnet/Docs/tree/master/docs/mvc/tutorials/mvc-with-entity-framework/sample>`_.

-For information about deploying your app, see :doc:`../../publishing/index`.
+For information about deploying your app, see :ref:`Publishing and Deployment`.